thomaxxl/safrs/README.md

 ## Overview

 SAFRS is an acronym of **S**ql**A**lchemy **F**lask-**R**estful **S**wagger.
-Its purpose is to create a self-documenting API for the sqlalchemy database objects and relationships.
-These objects can be serialized to JSON and can be created, deleted and updated through the REST API.
-Class methods can be exposed and invoked with JSON HTTP requests as well.
-Class and method descriptions and examples are parsed and shown in the swagger web interface.
+The purpose of this framework is to help create a self-documenting API for the sqlalchemy database objects and relationships.
+These objects can be serialized to JSON and can be created, retrieved, updated and deleted through the REST API.
+Class methods can be exposed and invoked using JSON HTTP requests as well.
+Class and method descriptions and examples can be provided in yaml syntax in the code comments.
+The description is parsed and shown in the swagger web interface.

 The safrs directory contains the code to construct documented REST APIs